nthohuynh/AdapSwAGPlugin/README.md

 <img src="https://github.com/nthohuynh/AdapSwAGPlugin/blob/master/screenshot/eclipseplugin.png" alt="Mountain View" style="width:304px;height:228px;">

 <h1>2.
 Installation</h1>
-In order to install the plugin, it is simple to copy the jar file in the "pluging" directory into the plugin directory of the Eclipse folder.
-We have tested with Eclipse Luna 4.4.2.
+In order to install the plugin, it is simple to copy the jar file in the "pluging" directory of the project into the plugin directory of the Eclipse folder.
+We have tested this plugin with Eclipse Luna 4.4.2.

 <h1>3.
 Utilisation</h1>
 <h2> 3.1.
 Specifying CVL model using EMF Editor </h2>
 The extended CVL metamodel is placed in the metamodel directory.
 You can reuse this model to create your variability models from Eclipse EMF Editor.